userx14/omblepy/README.md

 # omblepy
-Cli tool to read records from Omron Bluetooth-LE measurement instruments
+Cli tool to read records from Omron Bluetooth-LE measurement instruments This version is built to test compatibility with HEM-7361T-D and only works on linux, because of the dependency on bluez.

 ## Initial setup
 First install python in version 3.8 or preferably a more recent one. <br>